arjanjohan/scaffold-move/README.md

 ⚙️ Built using NextJS, RainbowKit and Typescript.

 - ✅ **Contract Hot Reload**: Your frontend auto-adapts to your smart contract as you edit it.
-- 🪝 **[Custom hooks](https://docs.scaffoldeth.io/hooks/)**: Collection of React hooks wrapper around [wagmi](https://wagmi.sh/) to simplify interactions with smart contracts with typescript autocompletion.
+- 🪝 **[Custom hooks](https://docs.scaffoldeth.io/hooks/)**: Collection of React hooks to simplify interactions with smart contracts.
 - 🧱 [**Components**](https://docs.scaffoldeth.io/components/): Collection of common web3 components to quickly build your frontend.
-- 🔥 **Burner Wallet & Local Faucet**: Quickly test your application with a burner wallet and local faucet.
-- 🔐 **Integration with Wallet Providers**: Connect to different wallet providers and interact with the Ethereum network.
+- 🔐 **Integration with Wallet Providers**: Connect your Petra Wallet and interact with the Aptos or Movement M1 network.

 ![Debug Contracts tab](https://github.com/scaffold-eth/scaffold-eth-2/assets/55535804/b237af0c-5027-4849-a5c1-2e31495cccb1)